Michelle Childs, a potential Supreme Court pick, recalls being ‘devastated’ at father’s gunshot death

 After thinking that she would become a professional model, she had a “soul-searching” talk with mother, Shandra, and decided to focus on her education and career, according to a Tampa Tribune account at the time.
 She told her hometown paper, the Columbia Record, that her goal was to practice corporate law.

-She went into private law practice in Columbia after earning a degree from the University of South Carolina School of Law, and then, in 2000, became the first Black woman partner at a major South Carolina law firm, now called Nexsen Pruet, where she was part of the employment law team.
+She went into private law practice in Columbia after earning a degree from the University of South Carolina School of Law and then, in 2000, became the first Black woman partner at a major South Carolina law firm, now called Nexsen Pruet, where she was part of the employment law team.

 “South Carolina is still very tough terrain in terms of diversity in the legal profession,” said Danielle Holley-Walker, who was the first Black woman on the tenured faculty of the University of South Carolina School of Law and is now dean of Howard University School of Law.
 “There was no blueprint for what Michelle Childs was doing.”

-Her work at the firm has recently drawn scrutiny from liberal groups such as Our Revolution, which has alleged that she “repeatedly worked on behalf of employers against unionization drives.”
+Childs’s work at the law firm has recently drawn scrutiny from liberal groups such as Our Revolution, which has alleged that she “repeatedly worked on behalf of employers against unionization drives.”
 A spokesman for the group, asked to provide an example of such an effort, noted that Childs had represented employers who were sued for discrimination.

 Vickie Eslinger, who worked closely with Childs at the firm, said in an interview it was “ludicrous” to call Childs a union buster or antilabor.
-Eslinger said Childs worked both for corporations and clients who sued companies.
-Charles Brave Jr., president of the South Carolina AFL-CIO, said in an interview that he rejected criticism of Childs as antilabor and has written a letter to President Biden endorsing her for the Supreme Court.
+Eslinger said Childs worked for both corporations and clients who sued companies.
+Charles Brave, president of the South Carolina AFL-CIO, said in an interview that he rejected criticism of Childs as antilabor and has written a letter to President Biden endorsing her for the Supreme Court.

 Childs left private practice after nine years — including the last year as a partner — to join the state agencies regulating labor and workers’ compensation.
 Six years later, Childs won an election held within the General Assembly to a state court, where she heard thousands of criminal cases, many of them involving young offenders and people of color, she later said.